Sea Fever: Plot

 While the group celebrates that night, Johnny declares he is going for a swim and is stopped by Ciara and Siobhan.
 Seeing him rub his eyes, Siobhan checks Johnny's eyes with a flashlight and sees something moving inside.
 As he washes his face, Johnny goes blind.
 His eyeballs burst, releasing tiny organisms that slither down the drain, entering the ship's water system.
 He dies.
 Omid realizes Sudi is in the shower and tries to stop him.
 Thinking Omid is joking, Sudi does not turn off the water until the waterborne creatures bite him.
 Gerard, Siobhan, and Omid check the water filtration system and find it has been contaminated by the creatures, which have eaten through all the filters.
 Siobhan realizes the creatures are the larvae of the enormous sea creature, whose eggs fill the slime.
 Gerard steers the ship toward shore.

 Siobhan experiments on a slime sample and fails to kill the larvae with UV light.
 She then electrifies the trawler with Omid's help, using the arc welder.
 This apparently sterilizes the water supply.
 She insists they all must self-quarantine on board for at least 36 hours, the time it took Johnny's infection to develop.
 She argues if any of them are infected, they risk infecting others.
 The others disagree, arguing Sudi needs medical attention and that they should be hospitalized if infected.
 Sudi dies from the infection.
 Siobhan disables the boat by entangling the propeller.

 Everyone checks each other's eyes for parasites.
 Siobhan, Omid, Freya, and Ciara appear to be clear, but Freya sees parasites in Gerard's eyes.
 The couple privately shares a heartfelt goodbye before Gerard kills himself.
 Siobhan suspects Ciara is infected and climbs up the ladder to alert the others.
 When Ciara tries to stop her, Siobhan knocks her off the ladder.
-Ciara dies.
+Ciara dies and a larva emerges from one of her eyes, revealing she was in fact infected.
+Omid stomps on the larva when it hits the floor, killing it.

 Freya leaves alone by rowingboat in spite of Omid and Siobhan's protests.
 Siobhan and Omid check the water tank again and discover the sole remaining larva has grown larger and eaten through the hull to return to the ocean.
 As the boat begins to sink, Siobhan and Omid use white spirit to set the deck on fire.
 Siobhan boards an inflatable raft.
 Omid, who cannot swim, falls into the water and is pulled down by tentacles.
 Siobhan rescues him, but cuts her wrist on a tentacle.
 Knowing she is infected, she swims down toward the bioluminescent creature.
 Alone on the raft, Omid watches as help approaches.